hafedhmhammdi/prometheus-grafana-openshift-430/docs/04-custom-dashboard/README.md

 # Creating and Accessing Custom Dashboard

-Using the created Prometheus and Graphana operator instances, new dashboards can be created and accessed.
+Using the created Prometheus and Grafana operator instances, new dashboards can be created and accessed.

 ## 1. Accessing Prometheus Dashboard

-Premetheus will comes with a very simple dashboard.
+Prometheus will comes with a very simple dashboard.

 1. Goto the Route screen in the web console .